Making golden decisions about your golden years

 - Your employer may match some or all of your contribution.

-See the Chart “Retirement plan contribution limits for 2017” and “Retirement plan contribution limits for 2018” for the annual limits for employee contributions to 401(k), 403(b), 457 and SARSEP plans.
+See the Charts “Retirement plan contribution limits for 2017” and “Retirement plan contribution limits for 2018” for the annual limits for employee contributions to 401(k), 403(b), 457 and SARSEP plans.
 If you’re age 50 or older, you may be able to make an additional “catch-up” contribution.
 Because of tax-deferred compounding, increasing your contributions sooner rather than later can have a significant impact on the size of your nest egg at retirement.
-Employees age 50 or older can also make "catch-up" contributions, however, so if you didn't contribute much when you were younger, this may allow you to partially make up for lost time.
+Employees age 50 or older can also make “catch-up” contributions, however, so if you didn't contribute much when you were younger, this may allow you to partially make up for lost time.

 If your employer offers a match, at minimum contribute the amount necessary to get the maximum match so you don’t miss out on that “free” money.

 If your employer provides a SIMPLE, it’s required to make contributions (though not necessarily annually).
 But the employee contribution limits are lower than for other employer-sponsored plans.
-(See the Chart “Retirement plan contribution limits for 2017” and “Retirement plan contribution limits for 2018.”)
+(See the Charts “Retirement plan contribution limits for 2017” and “Retirement plan contribution limits for 2018.”)

 If your employer doesn’t offer a retirement plan, consider a traditional IRA.
 You can likely deduct your contributions, though your deduction may be limited based on your adjusted gross income (AGI) if your spouse participates in an employer-sponsored plan.
-You can make 2017 contributions as late as the April 2018 income tax filing deadline.
-(See the Chart “Retirement plan contribution limits for 2017” and “Retirement plan contribution limits for 2018.”)
+You can make 2017 contributions as late as the April 17, 2018, income tax filing deadline.
+(See the Charts “Retirement plan contribution limits for 2017” and “Retirement plan contribution limits for 2018.”)